zachariahcraven/markdown532HW/Homework 3.md

 | …    | …     | …      | …     |
 | W+1  | ε     | 1      | ε     |

-If we have the items depicted above are algorithm will select all of the small ratio items.
-Giving $(W-1)\epsilon$.
-Then it will select item 2 at which point item 1 will not be able to fit and the algorithm will stop.
+If we have the items depicted above, our algorithm will select all of the small ratio items.
+Given the value of items, $(W-1)\epsilon$,  it will select item 2.
+At this point, item 1 will not be able to fit in the knapsack and the algorithm will halt.
 $$
 Alg = 2 + (W-1)\epsilon = 2 \qquad as \qquad (\epsilon \to 0)
 $$